Fair Philanthropy: The Jill Heiman Vision Fund

 This grant fund honors the memory of Jill Heiman, the Fair’s founding attorney.
 It supports tax-exempt organizations in Lane County involved in an annually selected focus area such as environmental protection or basic human needs.
 Donations are provided by Fair volunteers, artists, staff, performers and guests.

 To make a supporting donation to the Jill Heiman Vision Fund, please go to our Donations page.
 Thank you!

-In 2013 we supported the following projects and programs providing basic need services:
+In 2014 we will support the following projects and programs providing basic need services:

 Philanthropy was the catalyst that began the Oregon Country Fair, has been essential to developing its long-lived success, and will provide opportunities that further its mission into the future.